saulshanabrook/dind-isolated/README.md

 # `dind-isolated`
-Use this to run a docker daemon (in docker) in the background of a container while you access it in the forground.
+Use this to run a docker daemon (in docker) in the background of a container while you access it in the foreground.

 It is based on [`docker:dind`](https://hub.docker.com/_/docker).